rhregalado/rhregalado.github.io/_essays/essay1.md

 ---
-title: "How come we are both?: The paradox between obesity and poverty"
+title: 'How come we are both?: The paradox between obesity and poverty'
+date: 2023-09-14
 permalink: /essays/the-paradox-between-obesity-and-poverty
-date: 2021-05-01

 ---

 A seemingly contradictory phenomenon of the simultaneous prevalence of obesity and poverty in our population has taken hold across the world.
 Statistically, 2017 was reported to be the first year in a decade to record an alarming rise in the number of hungry people, according to the United Nations<sup>1</sup>.
 Along with the rise in hunger, there has also been a continued aggressive rise in obesity<sup>2</sup>.
 On the surface, this seems to be a highly unusual global phenomenon – an increase in global hunger with a simultaneous increase in global obesity.
 However, what is remarkable and counterintuitive is that the contradictory concepts between obesity and poverty can actually coexist within the same individual, family, or community; and practically a reality that is difficult to disentangle.
 Thus, it begs the question: <i>how come we are both?</i>